| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 patch and momentarily bears this tire's share of the vehicle

+weight.
 As soon as the driver turns the steering wheel, conditions

 change at the contact patch.
 Steering input causes the tire to